rlmckenney/cst8918-w24-a03-weather-pulumi/README.md

 pulumi config set azure-native:location westus3
 ```

 We will use the Pulumi Docker library module to generate the containerize image.
-It needs to know where to find the Dockerfile for our application, the public port number to expose, CPU and Memory limits.
+It needs to know the path to find the _Dockerfile_ for our application, the public port number to expose, and the CPU and Memory resource limits.

 You can edit the `Pulumi.prod.yaml` file directly to add the remaining config params.
 It should look like this.